 Mrs Freeze is Scrope’s long-term partner in the cowboy fashion.
 Think Call and Gus from Lonesome Dove.
 Theirs is like a marriage in many ways.
-Scrope’s battle with Mrs Freeze come when he points a gun at her.
+Scrope’s big struggle with Mrs Freeze come when he points a gun at her.
 She turns it back on him and leaves, as planned.
 He now officially has no one.

 When Scrope realises he has nobody he spirals down into a depressive state.